ccbogel/QualCoder/README.md

 * Testing has only been performed on Ubuntu and Linux Mint.

 * Text loaded with PyPdf is not formatted at all.
 This includes no paragraph separations.
+## Future plans
+* Manage cases: When viewing a case, also show the images linked to the case.
+* Manage files: view file - make modal so multiple files can be viewed

+* Reports:
+    * add functionality to add reports on images
+    * add functionality to incoporate attributes in reports
+    * word count/complexity
+    * Matrix coding: categories by case

 ## License
 QualCoder is distributed under the MIT LICENSE.